 Ashtanga yoga primary series

-Each yoga student learning Ashtanga yoga will be taught the basic sun salutations, that make up the back bone of Ashtanga yoga practice, along with the standing poses.
-Only when these have been mastered will they be able to move onto more complex poses.
+If you are learning Ashtanga yoga, you will be taught the basic sun salutations.
+These make up the back bone of Ashtanga yoga practice, along with the standing poses.
+Only when these have been mastered will you be able to move onto more complex poses.

 The Ashtanga yoga primary series is known as Yoga Cikitsa.
-It iss focused on realigning and balancing the gross physical body by increasing the flow of energy through the body.
+It is focused on realigning and balancing your gross physical body by increasing the flow of energy through your body.
 This awakens you to improved health, circulation and general well-being.

 The Ashtanga yoga secondary series, is also known as Nadhi Shodhana (The Nerve Purifier) and focuses on lengthening the spine and strengthening the organs.

-There are many Ashtanga yoga studios in London where the teachers will focus on talking you through the primary series until you are proficient.
+There are many Ashtanga yoga studios in London.
+Here the teachers will focus on talking you through the primary series until you are proficient.
 There are also Mysore style, self-practice Ashtanga classes, where experienced teachers are on hand to help you perfect your practice.